aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 #### 2.3 Array Processing with Timers

 One common cause of long-running scripts is loops that takes too long to execute.
+If you have already tried all loop optimization techniques, then timers are alternatives that can be used to optimize.
+The basic approach is to split up the loop's work into a series of timers.